 VIRGINIA "GINNY" HAINES

-Freeholder Virginia E. “Ginny” Haines was sworn into her second three-year term on the Ocean County Board of Chosen Freeholders during the 2020 Organizational meeting held on January 2, 2020.
+Commissioner Virginia E. “Ginny” Haines was sworn into her second three-year term on the Ocean County Board of Chosen Freeholders (now known as Board of Commissioners) during the 2020 Organizational meeting held on January 2, 2020.

-Freeholder Haines will serve as Chairwoman to the Department of Parks and Recreation, the Ocean County Natural Lands Trust Fund Advisory Committee.
+Commissioner Haines will serve as Chairwoman to the Department of Parks and Recreation and the Ocean County Natural Lands Trust Fund Advisory Committee.

 She serves as liaison to a host of county departments and agencies including Ocean County College and the Advisory Commission on the Status of Women that make the quality of life in Ocean County second to none.